mtov/engsoftmoderna/en/chapter1.md

 ### Economic Aspects

 \index{Software Economics}
-Several decisions and economic issues intertwine with system development.
-For example, a software startup must decide which monetization model it wants to adopt, whether based on subscriptions or advertisements.
-Mobile app developers have to decide on the price they will charge for their application, which, among other variables, requires knowledge about the price of the competitive apps.
-That's why it's no surprise that large software companies currently employ economists to assess the economic aspects of the systems they produce.
+Many economic issues intertwine with software development.
+For example, a software startup must decide the monetization model it wants to adopt, whether based on subscriptions or advertisements, for example.
+Mobile app developers have to decide on the price they will charge for their application, which, among other variables, requires knowledge about the price of the competitors.
+For this reason, it is no surprise that large software companies currently employ economists to assess the economic aspects of their software products.

-To discuss a more concrete case, in economics there is a frequent concern with the opportunity costs of a decision.
-That is, every decision has an opportunity cost, which are the missed opportunities when discarding one of the alternative decisions.
-In other words, when decision Y is discarded and decision X is made instead, the eventual benefits of Y become missed opportunities.
+To discuss a concrete case, in economics there is a frequent concern with the opportunity costs of a decision.
+That is, every decision has an opportunity cost, which refers to the missed opportunities associated with the solutions that were discarded.
+In other words, when decision Y is discarded and decision X is made instead, the benefits of Y become missed opportunities.
-For example, suppose that your company's main system has a list of bugs B to be corrected.
-Are there benefits in correcting B?
-Sure, this will make current customers happier; they won't think about switching to competitive systems, etc. However, there is also an opportunity cost in this decision.
-Specifically, instead of correcting B, the company could invest in new functionalities F, which could help to expand the customer base.
+For example, suppose that your company's main product has a list of bugs.
+Are there benefits in correcting such bugs?
+Sure, this will make customers happier and they will not think to churn.
+However, there is also an opportunity cost in this decision.
+Specifically, instead of fixings the bugs, the company could invest in new functionalities, which would help it to expand the customer base.
 Which is better?
 To fix the bugs or to implement new functionalities?
 In the end, this is an economic decision.

 ## Classification of Software Systems

 \index{ABC Systems}
-Currently, as we are emphasizing in this Introduction, software permeates the most diverse human activities.
-In other words, we have software of all sizes, in all activities, with the most different functional and non-functional requirements, developed by 1-2 developers or by large Internet corporations, etc. The risk is then to think that there is only one way to develop software.
-In other words, that all software must be built using the same development process, the same design principles, the same quality assurance mechanisms, etc.
+As we are emphasizing in this Introduction, software permeates most human activities.
+Consequently, we have software of all sizes, in all activities, with the most different functional and non-functional requirements, developed by one or two developers or by large organizations.
+Thus, the risk is to consider that there is only one way to develop software.
+In other words, we must not think that all software must be built using the same processes, the same design principles, the same quality assurance mechanisms, among others.

 \index{Meyer, Bertrand}
-A classification proposed by Bertrand Meyer ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) helps to distinguish and understand the different software systems that can be built and the Software Engineering principles most recommended for each of the proposed categories.
+A classification proposed by Bertrand Meyer ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) helps to distinguish and reason about the types of software that can be built and the Software Engineering principles most recommended for each one.
 According to this classification, there are three main types of software:

 *  **A Systems** (*Acute*)